YOUR GUIDE TO SOLAR PANEL INSTALLATION

 Here are some of the main documents that may apply to your system in US.

-BASIC SOLAR INSTALLATION RULES AND FACTS
+BASIC INSTALLATION RULES

 There is a number of ways to install a solar energy array at a home.
 Most often flat-plate panels are attached to the roof of a house by using brackets bolted into the roof joists.
 The modules are usually mounted parallel to the roof surface with standoffs that leave several inches of spacing for cooling and wiring.
 If you have a flat roof, you may want to install a separate structure to provide an optimal tilt angle.
-Alternatively the PV array can be mount as a shade structure, which may be a patio cover or deck shade trellis, or placed on the ground.
+Alternatively, the PV array can be mount as a shade structure, which may be a patio cover or deck shade trellis, or placed on the ground.
 In northern hemisphere for maximum collection of sunlight it has to face south.

+Here are some general requirements to the components.
 All exposed materials including cables or conduits should be sunlight / UV resistant.
 The temperature rating of all parts should exceed the temperatures to which they may be exposed.
 Dissimilar metals (such as steel and aluminum) should be isolated from one another.
 The metals used for structural support must be corrosion resistant.

 SAFETY